fastapi-users/fastapi-users/docs/usage/flow.md

 ## 6. Logout

 We can also end the session.
-Note that it doesn't apply to every [authentication backends](../configuration/authentication/index.md).
-For JWT, it doesn't make sense to end the session, the token is valid until it expires.
-However, for **Cookie** backend, the server will clear the cookie.

 ### Request